hathibelagal-dev/instantpolyglot/docs/eng/Welsh.md

    - **fy nhŷ** (my house)
    - **ei char hi** (her car)

-2. Using the possessive construction with "gan":
+2. Using the possessive construction with “gan”:
-   - **Mae car gan Siân** (Siân has a car, literally "There is a car with Siân")
+   - **Mae car gan Siân** (Siân has a car, literally “There is a car with Siân”)

 3. Using the construct state (more formal):
    - **tŷ'r athro** (the teacher's house)